fcabecciaw/cpsa-example/README.md

 rm -rf code data *.md *.txt *.sh cd ..
 ```

-You will get the ``files/pt_vehicle-color-classification_3.5/`` folder where you can find the pre-trained floating point model and the quantized model respectively in the sub-folder ``float`` and ``quant``.
-You can ignore and remove all the other sub-folders.
-The ResNet18 CNN applied in this tutorial aims to recognize the color of the car vehicle in the input image.
+-->

-In practical applications, the input image often contains multiple vehicles, or there are many areas as the background,
-so it is usually used together with an object detection CNN, which means firstly use the object detection network to detect the vehicle area and cut the original image according to the bounding box which is the output of the object detection network, then send the cropped image to the network for classification.
+In practical applications, the input image often contains multiple vehicles, or there are many areas as the background, so it is usually used together with an object detection CNN, which means firstly use the object detection network to detect the vehicle area and cut the original image according to the bounding box which is the output of the object detection network, then send the cropped image to the network for classification.
 In the ``pt_vehicle-color-classification_3.5``
 you could use the YoloV3 CNN to detect the cars in the VCoR dataset and use cropped images to build a new dataset to train and test the model.
 If your input image contains little background, or your CNN is not used in conjunction with an object detection CNN, then you can skip this step (which is what done indeed in this tutorial. but it may be an interesting extension).